Frequently Asked Questions

 Ensure your staff are exercising good food safety practices and check on their mental wellbeing during this time.

 To reduce the impact of COVID-19 on normal business operations, consider the following:

-Any employee diagnosed with COVID-19 will be isolated and must follow the directions of public health authorities.
-The employee will be advised by their health care provider as to when they are no longer infections and can come out of isolation.
+Any employee diagnosed with COVID-19 must be isolated and must follow the directions of public health authorities.
+The employee will be advised by their health care provider as to when they are no longer infectious and can come out of isolation.

 If someone does test positive for COVID-19 in your business, it’s important to respect their privacy where possible and treat their condition with understanding and compassion.
 Check in on their well-being regularly during self-isolation and monitor their mental health.